geoffroymontel/devops-test-deploy/Readme.md

 The goal is to be able to deploy a Rails app to a cluster of machines consisting of
 - 1 Web instance running Nginx
 - 2 App instances running Unicorn
-- 1 DB instance running Postgresql
+- 1 DB instance running MySQL
 - 1 worker instance running Delayed Job

 And more to come & test